Teaching schools alliances

 Inclusion network meetings

-Please see the latest inclusion news for the details and agenda of the next meetings being held on Tuesday 21 November 2017 (Northampton) and Thursday 23 November 2017 (Kettering).
+Please see the latest inclusion news for the details and agenda of the next meetings being held on Tuesday 6 Feb 2018 (Northampton Delapre Golf Course) and Thursday 8 Feb 2018 (Kettering Conference Centre).

 Early years support - Early years inclusion and SEND support.